scrxped/crawler-3/README.md

 # Overview

-Crawler is a fast asynchronous internet bot aiming to provide open source web search and testing solution.
+Crawler is a fast asynchronous internet crawling framework aiming to provide open source web search and testing solution.
 It can be used for a wide range of purposes, from extracting and indexing structured data to monitoring and automated testing.

 ## Key Features